White House: North Korea conducted short-range missile test

 North Korean officials have not been in contact with U.S. government officials in more than a year, spanning two administrations, one of the senior administration officials noted.

+Kim is in the midst of the toughest crisis of his nine-year rule as the already-troubled economy was hit by pandemic-related border closings that have sharply reduced the North’s external trade.
+The North also faced a spate of natural disasters last summer not to mention the persistent U.S.-led sanctions.

-The official added that the Biden administration does not view the weekend's missile tests as “closing that door” to such talks.
+But a Biden administration officials added that the Biden administration does not view the weekend’s missile tests as closing the door to such talks.

+National security adviser Jake Sullivan is also scheduled to meet next week with his South Korean and Japanese counterparts for talks about the way forward with North Korea.

 Comments